angarsky/diveintopython/learn/modules/popular_modules/random.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/modules/popular-modules/random

 Random module in Python is a widely used library that allows developers to generate random numbers, shuffle lists, and make other random selections for their applications.
 It provides a range of functions that can be used to create random data and can be useful in various applications like gaming, simulations, cryptography and other areas where there is a need for randomness.
 With this module, developers have the freedom to create diversity in their application output, thus making the applications more intriguing.

 ## Random Module Usage Examples